SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Abstract

 \section{Abstract}

-Generative image compression has recently shown impressive perceptual quality, but often suffers from semantic deviations caused by generative hallucinations at ultra-low bitrate (bpp\,$<$\,0.05), limiting its reliable deployment in bandwidth-constrained 6G semantic communication scenarios.
-In this work, we reassess the positioning and role of of multimodal guidance, and propose a Multimodal-Guided Task-Aware Generative Image Compression (MTGC) framework.
-Specifically, MTGC integrates three guidance modalities to enhance semantic consistency: a concise but robust text caption for global semantics, a highly compressed image (HCI) retaining low-level visual information, and Semantic Pseudo-Words (SPWs) for fine-grained task-relevant semantics.
-The SPWs are generated by our designed Task-Aware Semantic Compression Module (TASCM), which operates in a task-oriented manner to drive the multi-head self-attention mechanism to focus on and extract semantics relevant to the generation task while filtering out redundancy.
-Subsequently, to facilitate the synergistic guidance of these modalities, we design a Multimodal-Guided Diffusion Decoder (MGDD) employing a dual-path cooperative guidance mechanism that synergizes cross-attention and ControlNet additive residuals to precisely inject these three guidance into the diffusion process, and leverages the diffusion model's powerful generative priors to reconstruct the image.
-Extensive experiments demonstrate that MTGC consistently improves semantic consistency (e.g., DISTS$\downarrow$ by 10.59\% on the DIV2K dataset) while also achieving remarkable gains in perceptual quality and pixel-level fidelity at ultra-low bitrate.
+Generative image compression has recently shown impressive perceptual quality, but often suffers from semantic inconsistency at ultra-low bitrates (bpp < 0.05), limiting its reliable deployment in bandwidth-constrained scenarios such as 6G semantic communications.
+This inconsistency stems from incomplete guidance information, which introduces semantic ambiguity into the generation process and may lead to natural-looking but source-inconsistent content.
+In this work, we propose a Semantic-Disambiguation-Guided Generative Image Compression (SDGIC) framework to constrain diffusion-based reconstruction at ultra-low bitrates.
+Specifically, SDGIC compresses the source image into three compact and complementary guidance streams: a concise text caption for global semantics, a highly compressed image (HCI) for dense visual evidence, and Reconstruction-Aware Semantic Residual Tokens (RSRTs) for reconstruction-relevant residual semantics that remain ambiguous under the text caption and HCI conditions.
+The RSRTs are directly optimized toward the downstream denoising objective, enabling them to provide source-specific semantic constraints for disambiguating diffusion-based reconstruction.
+To inject these three guidance streams into the generation process effectively, we design a Dual-Path Conditioned Diffusion Decoder (DPCD), which uses cross-attention for semantic conditions and ControlNet residuals for dense visual guidance.
+Extensive experiments demonstrate that SDGIC improves semantic consistency at ultra-low bitrates while maintaining favorable perceptual quality (e.g., AFINE$\downarrow$ by 23.4\% on the CLIC2020 dataset).